thavlik/t4vd/README.md

 ```

 ### Flutter App
-The [app/ directory](app/) contains a standard [Flutter](https://github.com/flutter/flutter) front end.
+The [app/ directory](app/) contains a [Flutter](https://github.com/flutter/flutter) front end.
 Building it for any platform should be straightforward as the plugin dependencies are minimal.
 Please open an issue if you encounter any problems.

 Note that the front end can also be built and deployed as a web app.
-This is the default behavior with `kindest`.
+This is the default behavior when deploying with `kindest`.

 ## Deploying
 The kubernetes deployment is packaged as a [Helm](https://helm.sh/) chart and is located in the [chart/ directory](chart/).
 Like building, deploying can done with either `kindest` or `helm`: